-Beginning in 2017, Ernest Romer began receiving complaints from customers alleging that he converted their funds for his own personal use.
+- Beginning in 2017, Corecap Investments began receiving complaints from customers alleging that Ernest Romer converted their funds for his own personal use.
 He set up a securities firm known as P&R Capital.
-He then allegedly solicited funds from Corecap Investments’ customers to invest in this firm without disclosing to them that he was the owner.
-Romer allegedly converted funds he received meant for investing for his own personal use.
-He received numerous complaints from customers regarding his alleged conversion of funds.
+He then solicited funds from Corecap Investments’ customers to invest in this firm without disclosing to them that he was the owner.
+Romer then converted the millions in funds he received meant for investing for his own personal use.
 He was eventually convicted on thirteen counts of embezzlement.
-He was ordered to pay $2,650,000 in restitution tot he afflicted customers and sentenced to 85 to 240 months in prison.
+He was ordered to pay $2,650,000 in restitution to the afflicted customers and sentenced to serve between 85 and 240 months in prison.

 While Ernest Romer was soliciting funds for a fictitious entity away from Corecap Investments, his actions were still harming Corecap Investments’ customers.
 Ernest Romer was harming individuals while acting in his scope of employment at Corecap Investments.
 Because of this, the securities firm is indeed liable for the actions of their registered broker.
 Securities firms like Corecap need to have adequate procedures in place designed to supervise its registered brokers and prevent them from engaging in any unauthorized activities.
 If Corecap had been paying better attention, then they would have caught Ernest Romer before he drastically harmed all of those investors.

 Many investors are unaware of the legal recourse available to them after losing money due to securities broker fraud and/or negligence.
 The truth is that investors who have lost money in this fashion may actually be entitled to damages.